benubah/controldev/project_reports/week12.md

 Achievements:

-Coded `dcgain` to compute the steady-state gain (or low frequency gain) of a continuous system.
+Coded `bode() bodeplot()` to obtain the gain and phase response of a given LTI system for different frequencies.

+When the system is a transfer function, `bode` uses the `signal` package to obtain frequency response.

+`bodeplot` can plot MIMO state-space systems by plotting each input-output pair of the system using `selectsys` iteratively.

 ## Day 2 - Aug.
 15